 23. _____________________________ Lies between the two umbilical vessels.

-urine to the urinary bladder - located between the umbilical vessels.
+3. The urinary bladder is located between the umbilical vessels and stores urine.

-3. Note the vessels that attach to the kidney - these are the renal vessels
+5. Note the vessels that attach to the kidney – these are the renal vessels.

-1. Find the scrotal sacs at the posterior end of the pig (between the legs), testis are located in each sac.
-Open the scrotal sac to locate the testis.
+6. Find the scrotal sacs at the posterior end of the pig (between the legs), testes are located in each sac.
+Open the scrotal sac to locate the testes. ( Testes is plural, testis is singular.)

-2. On each teste, find the coiled epididymis.
-Sperm cells produces in the teste pass through the epididymis and into a tube called the vas deferens (in humans, a vasectomy involves cutting this tube).
+7. Coiled around the testis is the epididymis.
+Sperm cells produced in the testes pass through the epididymis and into a tube called the vas deferens (in humans, a vasectomy involves cutting this tube).

-4. In the female pig, locate two bean shaped ovaries located just posterior to the kidneys and connected to the curly oviducts.
+11. In the female pig, locate a bean shaped ovary located near the kidneys and connect to the curly oviducts.
+The pig has a left and right ovary.

 You may need to cut through the pig's sternum and expose the chest cavity (thoracic cavity) to view.
 Identify each of the following organs.